- Hi, I am Shailesh Haribhakti, a Chartered Accountant, Entrepreneur, Board Director, Innovator, Author, Teacher

 Be happy, be engaged, be a lifelong learner.
 Consistently innovate, network, travel, think wisely, exercise regularly, and keep expanding your knowledge.
 That is the best way to change the world and to contribute to it.

-The biggest lessons I learnt in my life were mastering the art of delegation and building trust - they always pay off.
+The biggest lessons I learned in my life were mastering the art of delegation and building trust – they always pay off.

 Always remember that you are but an instrument of the Almighty.